-With the end of 2021 in sight and thoughts of celebrations and gifts coming into play, companies must ask themselves whether they should move forward with their traditional holiday work parties, amid the pandemic.
+With the end of 2022 in sight and thoughts of celebrations and gifts coming into play, companies must ask themselves whether they should move forward with their traditional holiday work parties.
 It’s not an easy decision to make, as year-end parties are usually a company’s way of rewarding all of their employees for all their hard work.

 How important is it that the employees have this time to get together and bond with each other?
 Is this important enough to outweigh the potential negative side effects of having a group party?
 There are a lot of things you can do to mitigate your risk, but there’s no way you can get your risk down to zero when you’re meeting in person.

-At GoCo, we made the decision to have an in-person but socially distant event recently because we received feedback that our employees were Zoom-fatigued and could truly use a boost in morale and mental health.
+At GoCo, we made the decision to have an in-person but socially distant event because we received feedback that our employees were Zoom-fatigued and could truly use a boost in morale and mental health.
 We have a younger workforce, many of whom live alone and are feeling isolated.
-We didn’t make it mandatory for anyone, but wanted the option to be there for those who were missing human interaction.
+We didn’t make it mandatory for anyone but wanted the option to be there for those who were missing human interaction.

 We ultimately decided an in-person party was a viable option for our event, given that positivity rates were lower in October, at the time of our event.
 If your company decides to take a similar path, the following questions and considerations can help to guide your planning:

 For example, we have a lot of singers at GoCo, so we knew that having karaoke would be a hit.
-To do this safely, we thought about all the hazards of singing, and found solutions like microphone covers and other precautions so people could do what they love, but do it safely.
+To do this safely, we thought about all the hazards of singing and found solutions like microphone covers and other precautions so people could do what they love, but do it safely.
 Alternatively, if your team is big on sports, you could look into planning a sports party for the company.
 Regardless, safety should be the number one priority.

 We also wanted to create a sense of normalcy during the event.
-We wanted to do some team building activities in groups without people having to be physically close to each other.
+We wanted to do some team-building activities in groups without people having to be physically close to each other.
 This was hard since we were outdoors, six feet apart, and wearing masks.
 We opted to bring in a trivia game that was customized to our company and culture, which was a lot of fun.
 It helped to foster camaraderie in answering the trivia questions and allowed us to work in teams and just have fun.

 The pandemic created a number of logistical challenges, many of which were unforeseen until the planning started.
-Here are a handful considerations that impacted our event:
+Here are a handful of considerations that impacted our event:

 Choosing a location was definitely the biggest challenge of all.
-We knew that we wanted to find a place that had plenty of outdoor space to accommodate social distancing, and we wanted it to have a fun party atmosphere, because we were really trying to create a sense of normalcy (to the extent that we could).
-But most importantly, we needed a venue that we could buy out and host privately, because we didn’t want to expose employees to people outside of our group at all — not even in the restrooms or at the bar.
+We knew that we wanted to find a place that had plenty of outdoor space to accommodate social distancing, and we wanted it to have a fun party atmosphere because we were really trying to create a sense of normalcy (to the extent that we could).
+But most importantly, we needed a venue that we could buy out and host privately because we didn’t want to expose employees to people outside of our group at all — not even in the restrooms or at the bar.

 Finding a place that could accommodate all of that within our budget took a lot of persistence.

 Safety-wise, there were tons of precautions to consider.
 We had to think through all the CDC guidelines and protocols, which we compiled into a document that our employees would be asked to sign and acknowledge.
 GoCo has an HR Support Center as part of our offering, and we can get expert help from HR professionals, so we actually leveraged our own service to create guidelines under which people could attend or would be asked to stay home.

 We introduced a color-coded wristband system where attendees could select green, yellow, or red to indicate their level of comfort in terms of distancing.
 So a red wristband indicated the person wants others to always stay six feet away.
-This gave people more confidence and clarity around how to respect and interact with others and vice versa.
+This gave people more confidence and clarity about how to respect and interact with others and vice versa.

 We set up hand sanitizing stations and Clorox wipes stations for constant cleaning.
-It’s a good idea to hire someone for your event to clean as you go.
+It’s a good idea to hire someone for the event to clean as you go.
 If you’re screening for temperatures, disposable thermometers are also a great alternative to head-scanning thermometers.

 In total, our event had about 40 people (a portion of our employees and a plus one), which was within our local guidelines for maximum gathering size.
 You should prioritize following local recommendations, so if you have more employees than the recommendations accommodate, consider skipping the in-person event, or breaking it up into smaller, team-based gatherings.

-My biggest piece of advice if you decide to go virtual is to not have a party that feels like another Zoom meeting.
+A virtual holiday party doesn’t have to be a stuffy affair.
+Our biggest piece of advice if you decide to go virtual is to not have a party that feels like another Zoom meeting.
 Parties should be fun, engaging, and enjoyable – everything that Zoom meetings are not.

 Everybody loves a fun theme party.
 One idea we considered was to do a virtual Olympics party, where we’d mail equipment like hula hoops to employees and then hold contests via Zoom, like who could hula hoop the longest or who could sit on a balloon and pop it the fastest.
 We loved this idea because it allowed employees to get a surprise gift in the mail, and catered to our team’s natural competitive spirit.

-Virtual cooking demonstrations, wine tastings, and game shows also made it on our list.
+Virtual cooking demonstrations, wine tastings, and game shows also made it to our list.
 You can mail ingredients or wines to employees so everyone can participate, or create virtual teams and recreate game shows within Zoom.

 If you prefer to keep it simple, you can always have food delivered to people’s homes (it’s not a party without food!) and get together for a simple virtual happy hour.

-I also think that incorporating families and pets into the party is a great way to make it special.
+Incorporating families and pets into the party is a great way to make it special.
 For example, I’m encouraging our team to consider doing virtual Santa visits with each family via Zoom for the holiday season.
 If Santa could have a gift arrive at the same time — even better!

 You want your employees to continue to feel connected to the company and their fellow co-workers, but you don’t always need a lavish party to do this.
 And you might just not want to add yet-another Zoom call to the calendar.

-I expect a lot of holiday parties to be canceled this year.
+A lot of holiday parties were canceled in 2020 and 2021, a trend we expect to continue this year.

 If you’re considering this option, think about what you would have spent on a holiday party.
 Now, take that budget and reinvest it in holiday bonuses or care packages for your employees.
 A big selling point of a party is to give back to your employees, and a bonus or gift can achieve the same purpose — perhaps even exceed it for the introverts on your squad.
 Plus, all of your employees benefit from the gesture, not only those who are comfortable attending an in-person event right now.

-In short, your options for planning a holiday party will vary depending on your local conditions, the size of your workforce, and the opinions of your employees.
+Your options for planning a holiday party will vary depending on your local conditions, the size of your workforce, and the opinions of your employees.
 The most important thing you can do is to be open-minded and think outside the traditional party to ensure employees stay safe and feel appreciated.